Pension Bible

 Most UK adults have no idea what they pay in pension fees.
 That isn't a moral failing — it's the natural result of a system designed to make charges hard to find.
 Your annual statement will show contributions and current value, but the cumulative cost of fees is rarely visible.
 The result is that millions of UK savers lose tens of thousands of pounds over their working lives to charges they could have avoided with a single hour of admin.

-Here's the core fact that should reframe how you think about pensions: a one-percentage-point difference in annual fees, sustained over 25 years on a typical pot, costs you roughly a third of your final retirement value.
+Here's the core fact that should reframe how you think about pensions: a one-percentage-point difference in annual fees, sustained over 25 years on a typical pot, costs you roughly a fifth of your final retirement value (just over 20%, to be precise — the ratio of 1.04²⁵ to 1.05²⁵ is 0.79).
+Over 40 years that drag widens to roughly a third.
 Not 1% of your retirement value.
-Not a few thousand pounds.
-A third.
+A fifth at 25 years, a third at 40.

 The reason fees compound so brutally is that every pound of fee is also a pound of foregone growth.
 If you're paying 1% a year on a £100,000 pot growing at 5%, the fee directly reduces your net return from 5% to 4%.
 Over 25 years that drag compounds into a final pot of around £266,000 instead of around £339,000.
 The difference — £73,000 — is purely the cost of the higher fee, and it's enough to fund several years of state-pension-level retirement income.